 The easiest way to turn off SmartScreen Filter is to use the options provided by Windows Security Center.
 Windows Defender built-in antivirus lets you manage SmartScreen settings for apps and files, Microsoft Edge, and Microsoft Store apps individually.

-- Open the ” Settings “> ” Updating and security “> ” the Windows Security “> Open service ” the Windows Security “
+- Head over to the path: ” Settings “> ” Updating and security “> ” the Windows Security “> Open service ” the Windows Security “

 - Next, go to ” Manage applications/browser” and on the right, you will see that SmartScreen is turned on to ” Warn ” for all three categories.
 To disable SmartScreen completely, you must select Disable in all categories: Check apps and files, for Microsoft Edge, for apps from the Microsoft Store.